hashobject/jarkeeper.com/README.md

   * add support for webhooks. regenerate page after code was pushed.
   * add github auth. we can send notification to owner that deps were outdated.
-  * handle not found repo error
-  * add checks for alpa/beta versions, snapshots
+  * add checks for alpha/beta versions, snapshots

 ## Inspirations